gunhanb/guenhan/content/publication/MetaStan/index.md

 # Summary.
 An optional shortened abstract.
-summary: We developed a method to for the meta-analysis of few studies involving rare events.
+summary: A Bayesian meta-analysis method for sparse binary data that improves estimation in small and rare-event settings.

 tags: [Meta-analysis, Bayesian]